 The current members of the Audit Committee are Messrs.
 Constantine, Crumly and Klonne.
-The Audit Committee met four times during the fiscal year ended December 31, 2018 and one time during the three months ended March 31, 2019.
+The Audit Committee met four times during the fiscal year ended December 31, 2018.

 Additionally, the SEC requires that at least one member of the Audit Committee have a heightened level of financial and accounting sophistication.
 Such a person is known as the audit committee financial expert under the SEC's rules.
 Our Board has determined that Mr. Klonne is an audit committee financial expert, as the SEC defines that term, and is an independent member of our Board and our Audit Committee.
 Please see Mr. Klonne's biography included in this registration statement for a description of his relevant experience.